 Your arena setup is complete, congratulations!
 Click the Complete Setup button to be taken to your arena's new dashboard.

-Now that you're up and running and have a shared map across your headsets it's time to run your first Spawnpoint game.
-Click the Play tab at the bottom of your screen and start a new Session.
+Now that you're up and running, it's time to run your first Spawnpoint session.
+Click the Play tab at the bottom of your screen and select the Manual option.
 A Spawnpoint Session contains your logged in players and the headsets they're attached to, allowing you to carry your players across games and quickly end the session and log out all users when they're done.

-- Select the headset you would like to add to this session and click Guest Login
+- Select the headset you would like to add to this session and click Add Player

 - Enter a name, click the dice button to give it a random one, or simply leave it blank to use the default name for that headset (right now this is likely the headset name but you can change this in Device Settings later)